Don’t change a SQLStatement object’s

 The sorting allows the database to quickly match values (such as

-when using the equality operator) and sort result data using the ORDER BY clause.
+when using the equality operator) and sort result data using the

 indexes are kept continuously up-to-date, which causes data change operations